SAFAL-TIWARI/LearnFlow/CHATBOT_README.md

-# LearnFlow Chatbot Integration
+# LearnFlow AI Chatbot

-This document provides instructions on how to set up and use the LearnFlow Chatbot feature.
+A professional, responsive AI chatbot for the LearnFlow educational website that provides intelligent responses to student queries using OpenAI's GPT models.

 ## Overview

 The LearnFlow Chatbot is a floating widget that appears in the bottom-right corner of the website.
-It allows users to ask questions and get AI-powered responses using OpenAI's GPT-3.5 model.
+It allows users to ask questions and get AI-powered responses using OpenAI's GPT-3.5 and GPT-4 models.

 ## Features

-- Floating chat button in the bottom-right corner
+- **Intelligent Educational Responses**: Answers questions about academic topics, explains concepts, suggests resources, and provides coding help
+- **Context-Aware Conversations**: Maintains chat history for multi-turn conversations
+- **Course-Specific Knowledge**: Understands queries related to specific courses (like CHB 101, ITC 101)
+- **Navigation Assistance**: Helps users find resources on the platform
+- **File Scanner & Error Detector**: Admin-only commands to scan project files for issues
-- Modern, responsive UI that works on desktop and mobile
+- **Responsive UI**: Works seamlessly on desktop and mobile devices
-- Dark/light theme support
+- **Dark/Light Theme Support**: Adapts to the user's preferred theme
-- Conversation history saved in session storage
+- **Session Storage**: Preserves chat history during the session
+- **Command System**: Supports special commands like `/scan`, `/debug`, `/help`, and `/clear`
-- Secure API key handling through backend server
+- **Secure Implementation**: API key is stored securely on the server side

 ## Setup Instructions